alecgunny/alecgunny.github.io/_talks/Quick and Easy DL Workflow Proof of Concept.md

 location: "San Jose, CA"
 ---

-Demonstrated a [simple workflow](https://github.com/alecgunny/gtc-fashion-mnist) for building embedded applications using deep learning models trained in the cloud
+Demonstrating a [simple workflow](https://github.com/alecgunny/gtc-fashion-mnist) for building embedded applications using deep learning models trained in the cloud